 In addition, the sources of NVAAs can be categorised in terms of people, professional management, design and documentation, material, site operations, and physical factors [15].
-Sources of NVAAs associated with people include inadequate trades skills, poor distribution of labour, late supervision of work, shortage of skilled supervisors / foremen, inadequate subcontractor skills, and inexperienced inspectors that seems particularly serious in South Africa; sources of NVAAs linked to professional management include poor planning and scheduling, poor information management, poor coordination within the construction supply chain, a slow decision-making process; sources of NVAAs relative to design and documentation include poor quality site documentation, unclear specification, unclear site drawings, slow response to requests for information (RFI), design changes, and poor design; sources of NVAAs relative to material include non-conformance to quality standards, delay of material delivery, poor material handling, inappropriate use of material, and the sources of NVAAs linked to site operation include poor site layout, outdated equipment, shortage of equipment, inappropriate construction methods, and excessive reliance on overtime in order to execute work timely.
+Sources of NVAAs associated with people include inadequate trades skills, poor distribution of labour, late supervision of work, shortage skilled supervisors / foremen, inadequate subcontractor skills, and inexperienced inspectors that seems particularly serious in South Africa; sources of NVAAs linked to professional management include poor planning and scheduling, poor information management, poor coordination within the construction supply chain, a slow decision-making process; sources of NVAAs relative to design and documentation include poor quality site documentation, unclear specification, unclear site drawings, slow response to requests for information (RFI), design changes, and poor design; sources of NVAAs relative to material include non-conformance to quality standards, delay of material delivery, poor material handling, inappropriate use of material, and the sources of NVAAs linked to site operation include poor site layout, outdated equipment, shortage of equipment, inappropriate construction methods, and excessive reliance on overtime in order to execute work timely.
 To be succinct, origins of NVAA in construction in terms of material or time can be categorised with respect to design, procurement, material handling, site operation, and other construction related activities [16].

-3.0 THE IMPACT OF NON-VALUE ADDING ACTIVITIES IN CONSTRUCTION form of rework impact cost negatively [14], and impact construction productivity negatively [7, 9, 15, 17, 18].
+III.
+THE IMPACT OF NVAAS IN CONSTRUCTION

+NVAAs in various forms have a detrimental effect on construction projects [11, 15].
+Specifically, NVAAs in the form of rework impact cost negatively [14], and impact construction productivity negatively [7, 9, 15, 17, 18].
 In fact, Horman and Kenley [7] contend that as much as 49.6% of construction operative time may be devoted to NVAAs.
 Even overtime that seems to be the norm rather than the exception in the construction industry negatively impact productivity and may increase fatigue, incidents and accidents that eventually increase the cost and time spent on construction projects [18].
 Notably, these NVAAs if left unchecked may have severe consequences for the competitiveness of organisations and by extension the productivity of the industry [15, 19].